lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 This section is **recognized** by the **"Headers"** reserved **keyword** written in an atx-style Markdown header.
 No further keywords or modifiers are expected.

-See to [Endpoint's Headers Section][HeadersSection] for this section's syntax definition.
+See to [Resource Headers Section][ResourceHeadersSection] for this section's syntax definition.

 Example: